-- Managing a 'fantasy fund' to demonstrate your passion for financial markets. - Creating a piece of work to add to your artistic portfolio. - Starting an entrepreneurial or charitable endeavour. - Using your technological skills to code a new website/ app/ game.

-See if there are any local organisations that might be interested in using your project to help their work, or giving it publicity.
-Working with other organisations will give you new contacts and might lead toward referrals as well as increasing the scope for your project.
-These could all be added to your CV under 'Relevant Experience' or 'Projects'.
+- Managing a 'fantasy fund' to demonstrate your passion for financial markets. - Creating a piece of work to add to your artistic portfolio. - Starting an entrepreneurial or charitable endeavour. - Using your technological skills to code a new website/ be interested in using your project to help their work, or giving it publicity.
+Working with other organisations will give you new contacts and might lead toward These could all be added to your CV under 'Relevant Experience' or 'Projects'.